A Personal Matter: Plot

 A little while after, Bird goes to Himiko's house and begins to make love to her.
-However, haunted by the ordeal of his dying child, Bird is unable to achieve an erection at the mention of the word "pregnancy" and "womb" uttered by Himiko, and ends up resorting to the practice of BDSM.
+However, haunted by the ordeal of his dying child, Bird is unable to achieve an erection at the mention of the word "pregnancy" and "womb" uttered by Himiko, and ends up resorting to anal sex.
 He feels reluctant at first, but then concedes and is able to achieve orgasm with Himiko.
 When he goes back to the hospital, Bird has to lie to his wife concerning the state of the baby and its cranial condition, claiming that it is an unknown organ failure that is causing the baby to suffer.
 He does not admit that he expects the baby's death.

 Back at his cram school job, he meets one of his friendly students who wishes to claim that the vomit incident the earlier day was caused by food poisoning, and not hangover, in order for Bird have better chances of not being fired.
 Bird appreciates this offer, but decides to come clean to his superiors regarding the incident.
 After the meeting with his supervisor, he is let go of his job.
 Bird realizes that now he has no prospects for ever travelling to Africa, and worries about his hospital bills and financial situation.

 Bird tries to escape his responsibility for the child and his crumbling relationship with his wife, turning to alcohol and Himiko.
-Eventually, he is fired from his job teaching at a cram school in the process.
 He half attempts to kill the child, albeit indirectly, and is forced to decide whether he wants to keep the child.